-Over the years a number of people have asked me why real estate agents take overpriced listings.
-If you are not working in the industry it is probably hard to figure out why anyone would consider this a smart practice.
+Over the years some people have asked me why real estate agents take overpriced listings.
+If you are not working in the industry, it is probably hard to figure out why anyone would consider this a smart practice.
 This is one of the dirty little secrets within the business.

 There are a few common reasons why:

-- They are not skilled at the art of properly pricing a home.
+- They are not skilled in the art of properly pricing a home.
 Placing value on a property comes from years of experience.
-Some are good at it and others clearly are not!
+Some are good at it, and others clearly are not!

-- The agent may use far too simplistic valuation methods like calculating price per square foot that clearly do not work in determining accurate market values.
+- The agent may use far too simplistic valuation methods like calculating price per square foot that apparently do not work in determining accurate market values.

 - The seller is not willing to face the reality that their home is not worth what they think it should be priced at.
 The agent doesn’t have the fortitude to turn them down.